Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Royce fishing on Maligne River 2025-08-17 14:35](./attachments/202508171435-000.jpeg "Royce fishing on Maligne River 2025-08-17 14:35")

-Leave camp at 10 or 11.
-We only have a short distance to cover today.

 ### 2025-08-17T20:18:52-05:00 (48.38552, -91.84600) 1213 feet

 Ran a few minor rapids that the couple referred to as &ldquo;swifts&rdquo;.